Are you sending emails to your restaurant patrons and notice that few seem to open them?

 It Generates Excellent Results

 For every dollar you spend on restaurant email marketing, you can earn up to $44 back.
-This makes the ROI well worth the time and effort put into email marketing.
+This makes the ROI well worth the time and effort in email marketing.

 It’s Easy to Set Up

 With the countless email automation tools available at your disposal, you can create and distribute your emails without breaking a sweat.

 By crafting attractive restaurant email subject lines and calls-to-action, you increase the chances of your subscribers converting.

 How to Write a Successful Restaurant Email Subject Line

 It’s not a rocket science, however, some tips and tricks up your sleeve might help you double or triple your open rates…

 Use Important Words

 People might not read the entire subject line, especially if they get to the middle and don’t spot anything that captures their interest.
 But if you use powerful words at the very beginning, that can change.
 For example, if the purpose of the email is to present a deal, don’t leave it until the very end of the subject line.